1996 - present day

 Over the years, her experience has grown to all aspects of print design and production, including layout, print production and marketing.

-She has designed covers for Nick Yapp's recent books; designed and laid out artist's catalogues; as well as designing adverts, postcards and eye-catching flyers for social media for clients to use for marketing in conjunction with their websites and events.
+She has designed books including covers for Nick Yapp's recent books; designed and laid out artist's catalogues; as well as designing adverts, postcards and eye-catching flyers for social media for clients to use for marketing in conjunction with their websites and events.